The standard of driving in Cyprus is generally poor.

 Traffic Lights

-Traffic lights are operated on a timer, not by traffic monitoring equipment, so the wait can appear lengthy.
+Traffic lights are operated on a timer, not on demand by traffic monitoring equipment.
+The wait can appear lengthy.
 This causes frustration to drivers who may well jump the lights.
+Failing to comply with the red light is a common occurrence.

 Do not assume that if your light is green it is safe to go.
 Always treat traffic light controlled junctions with extreme caution.